Virgin Hotels Las Vegas: Background

-The resort originally opened in March 1995, as the Hard Rock Hotel.
+The resort originally opened in March 1995, as the Hard Rock Hotel & Casino.
 In January 2018, majority owner Brookfield Asset Management was in discussions to sell the Hard Rock to a group of buyers, including Virgin Hotels, Bosworth Hospitality, and investment firm Juniper Capital Partners.
 The three companies had partnered together a year earlier to begin looking for an existing casino resort property in Las Vegas.
 The Hard Rock Hotel sale was finalized on March 30, 2018.
 On the same day, Virgin Group founder Richard Branson hosted a party-like news conference at the Hard Rock pool, announcing that the resort would be renovated and rebranded as Virgin Hotels Las Vegas by the end of 2019.
 The resort would retain the Hard Rock name until the completion of renovations, which would be done in phases, allowing the property to remain partially open.

 For more than 20 years, Branson had wanted to get into the Las Vegas casino industry.
 At the time of the purchase, the company operated one hotel, the Virgin Hotels Chicago, and there were plans to add approximately 10 more hotels.
 With around 1,500 hotel rooms, the Hard Rock was the largest property of Virgin's hotels, but it was also small compared to resorts on the nearby Las Vegas Strip.
 The resort fit Virgin Hotels' desire for a smaller, boutique hotel in the Las Vegas market.
 The newly renovated resort would compete against newer hotels such as Cosmopolitan of Las Vegas, Delano, and NoMad.

 Richard Bosworth was named as the new chief executive officer of the resort.
 Bosworth and Juniper Capital were longtime business partners.
 The two had previously wanted to purchase the unfinished Fontainebleau resort in Las Vegas, and they approached Brookfield as a possible equity partner in early 2017.
 Plans to buy the Fontainebleau did not work out, and Bosworth and Juniper Capital ultimately began discussions with Brookfield about buying the Hard Rock instead.
 The resort was purchased for $500 million, in part with a $200 million loan from JPMorgan Chase.
 Ownership was split between seven investment companies, four of them being Canadian.
 The majority owner was Laborers' International Union of North America's Central and Eastern Canada Pension Fund, which contributed more than $100 million to the purchase of the Hard Rock.
 By January 2019, JC Hospitality had become the majority owner of the resort.
 It is a joint venture of Bosworth Hospitality, Juniper Capital, and Virgin.
 It was led by president and CEO Bosworth, and by Virgin Hotels, the latter of which would manage the resort following renovations.

 Base Entertainment had been building a stage facility on the property to host The Voice: Neon Dreams, a live concert show.
 Base Entertainment pulled out of the project following the Virgin purchase, leaving the facility only partially built.